dmytro-sereda/prsnlmgr/README.md

 ## Application Technologies Overview

 This application is built with React TypeScript and [Redux.js](https://redux.js.org/) as a state management library.
 [Yup](https://www.npmjs.com/package/yup) is leveraged for custom and complex validation of the forms.
 Application implements authentication with [Firebase Authentication](https://firebase.google.com/docs/auth).
 [Firebase Realtime Database](https://firebase.google.com/docs/database) is a database where all the data is stored.
 [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) is a tool used for writing End-to-End tests.
 In order to display charts in the Analytics, [react-chartjs-2](https://react-chartjs-2.js.org/) library is leveraged.

+## Available Scripts

+`npm start` - starts the application in the localhost

+`npm test` - starts cypress in the headless mode (needs an active running application in order to succeed)